 - Vincent and the Grenadines

-- a copy of your acceptance letter from a designated learning institution,
+- a copy of your admission letter from a chosen educational school;

-- a copy of your upfront medical exam confirmation document,
+- a copy of your latest confirmation document for your medical exam;

-- most recent secondary or post-secondary educational transcripts,
+- recent copies of your secondary or post-secondary school transcripts,

-- proof that you’ve paid the tuition fees for your first year of study, and
+- proof of payment of tuition covering the first year of your study, and

-- proof that you graduated from a Canadian curriculum high school or a language test form showing a score of at least 6 for English (International English Language Testing System), or Niveaux de compétence linguistique canadiens score of at least 7 for French (Test d’évaluation de français)
+- For French applicants: proof of completing a Canadian curriculum high school or a language test form with a score of at least 6 for English (International English Language Testing System) or a score of at least 7 for French (Test d’évaluation de français)

-Submitting a Guaranteed Investment Certificate (GIC) demonstrating that you have an investment account with a balance of 10,000 CAD or above is a major prerequisite for applying for your study visa through the Study Direct Stream.
-Examine our analysis to see which bank is the best choice for your GIC.
+Providing GIC indicating that you possess an investment account with a balance of at least 10,000 CAD is a major prerequisite for applying for your study visa through the said program.

 Your GIC is a type of investment.
-Once you begin your studies in Canada, you will get the money from your GIC.
-Typically, students receive 2000 CAD upon arrival in Canada, with the remainder of 8000 CAD paid out in instalments over the next year.
+Once you begin your studies in Canada, you will receive your study funds back from your GIC.
+Typically, students receive 2,000 CAD upon arrival in Canada, with the remainder (8000 CAD) paid throughout the second year.

-There were over 700,000 international students in Canada as of 2020, a significant rise from just a few years ago.
-Over 404,000 international students activated their Canadian study visas in 2019.
-These results are especially noteworthy because they have already surpassed Canada’s International Education Strategy objective of 450,000 international students in Canada by 2022, years ahead of schedule.
+There were over 700,000 international students in Canada as of 2020.
+This represents a significant increase from only a few years back.
+More than 404,000 international students acquired their Canadian study visas in 2019.
+These results are especially noteworthy because this means that Canada has already surpassed its International Education Strategy objective of 450,000 international students in Canada by 2022.

-Graduates of Canadian institutions may receive more points for their studies under Express Entry than candidates who studied outside of Canada.
-According to a recent IRCC Express Entry report, approximately one-third of all invitations to apply for permanent residence given in 2017 went to Canadian graduates of colleges and universities.
+Graduates of Canadian institutions are likely to receive more points for their study credits under Express Entry than those who studied outside of Canada.
+According to a recent IRCC Express Entry report, approximately one-third of all invitations to apply for permanent residence given in 2017 went to graduates of Canadian colleges and universities.

-International students and graduates in Canada may also consider their immigration options through the Provincial Nominee Programs, since many PNP streams aim to assist students and graduates in establishing permanent roots in Canada.
+Foreign graduates and students in Canada may also look through their options for immigration via the Provincial Nominee Programs since there are various PNP streams that aim to assist students and alumnae in establishing permanent ties in the country.

-International grads in Canada are likewise well-positioned to eventually get permanent resident status.
+International grads in Canada are likewise well-positioned to eventually receive permanent resident status.

 If this is one of your goals in the long-term despite the unfavorable prospects due to the pandemic, then you should keep a copy of this guide handy.
 The country is also perfect for Filipinos who want to study first before looking for work.
 Unlike its neighboring country, the United States, Canada allows students to work 20 hours per week on or off school.